Do normal LED lights help plants grow big and strong?

 - LED growing lamp can provide 10 brightness level.
 You also can choose one, two or three lamps on.

 - Grow light has a strong desk clip, and 3 bendable gooseneck between the clip and the lights which you can move the light to the position you need.
+(Note: This grow light could not stand on its own, please clamp the clip on stable object to prevent the plant lamp from falling.)

 - Vogek Grow light can offer full spectrum.
 The plant bulbs are replaceable, so you can replace new bulb instead of buying a new light when the life time of bulb is end.